Unsupervised Local Discrimination for Medical Images: Experimental Results

-\textbf{Experimental results:}
+\subsubsection{Experimental Results}

-The evaluation metric is DSC and the results of the following methods are investigated: \textbf{CycleGAN} \cite{zhu2017unpaired,dong2019synthetic,sandfort2019data}: It is the base model for synthetic segmentation and is directly utilized in medical scenarios of \cite{dong2019synthetic,sandfort2019data}. \textbf{SynSeg} \cite{8494797}: It is an improved framework based on cycleGAN, the main contribution is fusing the training of segmentation network and cycleGAN together. \textbf{OutOri}: The clustered results of clustering branch in our framework. \textbf{OutClu}: The refinement results based on clustering. \textbf{Refine}: The refinement results by retraining with BCE loss. \textbf{RefineUncer:} The refinement results based on uncertainty estimation.
+The results based on 10 DSA masks and 10 OCTA masks are shown in Table.~\ref{table:comparative DSA-guided}, and Fig.~\ref{fig:shape-guided-segmentation-results} shows some synthetic samples and predictions.
+The results demonstrate that:

-The results based on 10 DSA masks and 10 OCTA masks are respectively shown in Table. \ref{table:comparative DSA-guided} and Table. \ref{table:comparative OCTA-guided}.
-Meanwhile, Fig. \ref{fig:shape-guided-segmentation-results} shows some synthetic samples and test results (predicted masks and corresponding DSC).
-We have the following observations:
+1) Overall, when transferring knowledge across modalities with a big content gap, our method significantly outperforms other methods such as CycleGAN and SynSeg.
+Specifically, compared with SynSeg, our method gains a 27.22\% improvement in DSA-guided experiments, and a 44.02\% improvement in OCTA-guided experiments.
+As shown in Fig.~\ref{fig:shape-guided-segmentation-results}, although CycleGAN-based methods can get synthetic samples with similar styles as the color fundus image, the significant difference in contents makes the model trained based on the synthetic images failed in the real color fundus image.

-1) In general, when transferring knowledge across domains (modalities) with a big visual or content gap, our method outperforms other methods such as CycleGAN and SynSeg.
-Specifically, compared with cycleGAN based synthetic segmentation, our method brings 50.34\% improvement in DSA-guided experiments, and 46.46\% improvement in OCTA-guided experiments.
-As shown in Fig. \ref{fig:shape-guided-segmentation-results}, although cycleGAN based methods can get synthetic samples with a similar style as the color fundus, the significant difference in contents makes the model trained based on the synthetic images failed in the real color fundus.
+2) Compared with our conference version (IPMI21), the enhanced model in this study (OutUncer) has significantly better results with 20.11\% DSC gains in DSA-guided segmentation and 9.32\% DSC gains in OCTA-guided segmentation, which shows its effectiveness and superiority.

-2) Comparing the results of clustering branch (OutOri) and the refinement results based on clustering (OutClu), we can see that the refining results based on clustering is effective.
-Since outClu purely relies on the similarity among pixels, the thickness of the segmented vessel is more conformed with the real ones, and meanwhile, OutClu can recognize more thin vessels, as shown in Fig. \ref{fig:shape-guided-segmentation-results}.
+3) In comparison with the results of OutOri, the results of OutReclu are better, demonstrating utilizing individual cluster prototypes to make pixel re-clustering for each image is effective.
+As shown in Fig.~\ref{fig:shape-guided-segmentation-results}, OutReclu can recognize more thin vessels compared with OutOri.

-3) The results of RefineUncer show that it is an effective strategy to further improve results based on uncertainty estimation.
-Compared with OutClu, RefineUncer not only can keep suitable vessel's thinness but also remove false positives as shown in Fig. \ref{fig:shape-guided-segmentation-results}.
+4) The results of OutUncer show that it is an effective strategy to further improve segmentation through utilizing reliable pseudo labels identified by the uncertainty estimation to re-train the model.
+Compared with OutClu, OutUncer can further remove false positives as shown in Fig.~\ref{fig:shape-guided-segmentation-results}.